GSA-TTS/federal-website-standards/standards/banner.md

 summary: true
 ---

-# Banner

 ## Standard
-Use the banner at the top of every page to identify your site as an official federal government site.
+Use the federal government banner at the top of every page to identify your site as an official federal government site.

 ![USWDS banner component](https://github.com/GSA-TTS/federal-web-standards/blob/banner-standard/_img/banner.png)